Revised October 9, 2017

 What is Maintenance of Certification (MOC)?

-In 2001 the American Board of Medical Specialties (ABMS) voted unanimously to expand on and replace recertification programs with Maintenance of Certification (MOC) programs – more comprehensive programs to assess the ongoing competence of physician specialists and their ability to provide quality health care in six general competencies:
+In 2001, the American Board of Medical Specialties (ABMS) voted unanimously to expand recertification programs with Maintenance of Certification (MOC) – a more comprehensive program to assess the ongoing competence of physician specialists and their ability to provide quality health care in six general competencies:

 - Medical knowledge

 - Practice-based learning and improvements

 Certification requires successful completion of an Accreditation Council for Graduate Medical Education (ACGME) approved nuclear medicine residency program or other approved pathway, an unrestricted medical license, and passing a certification examination.
 Diplomates certified since 1992 are issued time-limited certificates, which expire after 10 years.
 Diplomates who pass a re-certification (MOC) examination are issued another time-limited certificate.
 Since 2007, ABNM diplomates can no longer simply take an examination; instead they must meet all MOC standards.